Coronavirus - changes to repossession

 I thought there was a complete ban on repossessions, is that the case?

-From March 27th 2020 all ongoing possession proceedings are suspended for 90 days with an option to extend the suspension further.
+From 27 March 2020 all ongoing possession proceedings are suspended for five months until 23 August with an option to extend the suspension further.

 What is our position on these temporary changes?